Standards Of Practice

 is strict prohibition of ELDU of feed additives/medications

-unless an FDA has issued a Veterinary Feed Directive
+unless the FDA has issued a Veterinary Feed Directive

 (VFD) and there is strict adherence to VFD guidelines. |